How AbbVie is working to push boundaries in mental health research

 It’s hard to escape talk about mental health these days.
-It’s splashed across media headlines in publications worldwide and frequently used in conversations on social media.
-Celebrities, athletes and politicians are opening up more about their struggles with mental illnesses.
+It’s splashed across media headlines in publications worldwide and in conversations on social media.
+Celebrities, athletes and politicians are opening up more about their struggles with mental illnesses, which affect almost 970 million people globally.

 Unraveling the complexities in psychiatry

-Despite decades of research and development, the science surrounding mental illness remains notoriously challenging.
+Despite decades of research and development, the science surrounding mental illness remains notoriously difficult.

 “We can't measure mood in a mouse the same way you might measure a tumor,” said Julie Adams, M.D., executive medical director and global development lead of psychiatry, AbbVie.
 “Further, lab-grown neurons may teach us how a particular molecule influences an isolated neuron.
 But in a brain that neuron is influenced by hundreds of molecules and thousands of other neurons.
 It is a bit like trying to learn about the galaxy by studying the fragments of an asteroid.”